shsiddhant/memory.fm/CONTRIBUTING.md

 pip install -e ".[dev, doc]"
 ```

-It is recommended that you also install the pre-commit hook for linting.
+It is recommended that you also install the pre-commit hooks for linting and formatting.

 ```shell
 pre-commit install